 The Heirloom Computing Licensing-as-a-Service (LaaS) subsystem is used to manage and control users, products and licenses of those products for the users to applications that are running under public or private clouds.
-If your are an ISV that is transitioning from traditional deployment of your applications at your customer locations to a Software-as-a-Service (SaaS) model employing the Heirloom Platform-as-a-Service (PaaS), you can use LaaS to manage your users by product type, CPU cores hours, or micro-transaction licensing models.
+If your are an ISV that is transitioning from traditional deployment of your applications at your customer locations to a Software-as-a-Service (SaaS) model using Heirloom, you can use LaaS to manage your users by product type, CPU cores hours, or micro-transaction licensing models.

 You modify your application to make API calls or REST Web services to check licenses, upload transaction (usage) counts on your products or its features.
 As an administrator, you manage the users, products, and license for your users.